kubeedge/sedna/examples/multiedgetracking/tutorial/README.md

 ## What the automated installation won't do for you

 1. Put the AI model in the correct directory.
-2. Add the query images used ny ReID to find a target.
+2. Add the query images used by ReID to find a target.
-3. Configure parameters such as ReID threshold.
+3. Configure hyperparameters for pedestrian detection and ReID.